MATH 273A: Scientific Computation

 TOPICS IN APPLIED MATHEMATICS AND COMPUTATIONAL SCIENCE

 1. Multiscale Methods

-The quasi-continuum method for material defects in solids, numerical analysis.
+The quasicontinuum method for defects in crystalline solids.

 Examples of the heterogeneous multiscale method: